twister077/OEECollectorAndOEEWeb/README.md

 # OEECollectorAndWeb
 A VB.NET OEE Collecting application that syncs to a Web2Py webserver written in Python.
-On the Web2py webserver a standard dashboard and configuration menu is available
+On the Web2py webserver a standard dashboard and configuration menu is available, including defining countries, plants, deparments, machines, etc.